jfischoff/reuse-port-example/README.md

     close
     $ \sock -> do
-       -- Before we start the server, we install a signal handler for -- `SIGINT` to close the socket.
+       -- Before we start the server, we install a signal handler for -- `SIGTERM` to close the socket.
 This will start the graceful -- shutdown.
-       installHandler sigINT (CatchOnce $ close sock) Nothing -- Now that we are setup to handle termination, we can start the -- server with socket we created earlier. runSettingsSocket defaultSettings sock $ \_ responder -> -- Finally we create a single request for testing that the server is -- running by returning the PID.
+       installHandler sigTERM (CatchOnce $ close sock) Nothing -- Start the server with socket we created earlier. runSettingsSocket defaultSettings sock $ \_ responder -> -- Finally we create a single request for testing that the server is -- running by returning the PID.
          responder $ responseLBS status200 [] $ pack $ show processId
 ```

-In a real server, we would have many endpoints and could either return the PID in a header, or with a special health endpoint.
-However our test server will return the PID regardless of the URL path parts or the HTTP verb.
+In a real server we would have many endpoints.
+We could either return the PID in a header or with a special health endpoint.
+However, our test server returns the PID regardless of the URL path parts or the HTTP verb.

 ## <a name="reloading"> Reloading